You are here

 When the winter holidays roll around, DC might as well be the North Pole.
 A visit to the city from late November through New Year’s Eve isn't complete without a visit to these one-of-a-kind seasonal displays and events, including the National Christmas Tree, countless holiday markets and so much more.

 Even during the coldest days of the year, the District’s bars and restaurants heat up with roaring fireplaces, warm wood-fired ovens and outdoor fire pits.
 So shake off the brr of winter at these prime spots for getting cozy and warm up with dishes and drinks sure to satisfy the appetite.

 As the holidays near, Christmas jingles can be heard throughout the city while holiday displays and lights illuminate the District.
 Perhaps most importantly, you need ways to let your seasonal spirit flourish.
-Luckily, DC's theater and performing arts venues are packed with plenty of holiday-themed shows, from the classic Nutcracker with a Washington twist to a laugh out loud take on the adventures of Ebenezer Scrooge and much more.
+Luckily, DC's theater and performing arts venues are packed with plenty of holiday-themed shows, from the classic Nutcracker with a Washington twist to laugh out loud takes on holiday classics and much more.

 Shop ‘til you drop at all of the magical holiday marketplaces that can be found in Washington, DC.
 Each market is worth multiple trips, thanks to a rotating cast of vendors and live entertainment.
 Find a special, thoughtful gift that the big retail stores can’t offer at the Downtown Holiday Market, peruse arts and crafts in a historic mansion at the Heurich House Museum's German Christkindlmarkt or head to the House of Sweden in Georgetown and celebrate Scandinavian-style at the Swedish Christmas Bazaar.